 Brazil's government, confronting chaos in domestic air travel, is resuming plans to have a high-speed train line built between the country's two biggest cities, Rio de Janeiro and São Paulo.
 The project, which should cost over US\$6 billion and take at least five years to complete, has already attracted the interest of local and foreign firms.
 The train line should allow travel from one megalopolis to another in less than an hour and a half, compared with about an hour by plane and six hours by bus.
 The two cities are about 430 kilometres apart.
+The plan is gaining importance on the Transport Ministry's agenda at a time when air traffic

-The plan is gaining importance on the Transport Ministry's agenda at a time when air traffic controllers' strikes are affecting air travel, including the busy Rio-to-São Paulo route.
-A viability study prepared last year pointed to the need for an international concession to build and operate such a line, which would put Brazil in line with a global trend.
-However, this project has to be done using private investment, for it cannot be done at the public expense.
+7 The plan is gaining importance on the Transport Ministry's agenda at a time when air traffic 8 controllers' strikes are affecting air travel, including the busy Rio-to-São Paulo route.
+A viability study 9 prepared last year pointed to the need for an international concession to build and operate such a line, 10 which would put Brazil in line with a global trend.
+However, this project has to be done using private 11 investment, for it cannot be done at the public expense.